usdAG/cstc/README.md

 **UPDATE:** Due to some incompatibility issues when installing *CSTC* via *BApp Store*, we had to switch to a new variable prefix.
 Variables from other *lanes* have now to be prefixed by ``$`` e.g. like ``$Outgoing_step1``.

+## FAQ

+### How does the CSTC interact with other Extensions?

+At this point we can only refer to the general documentation.
+Requests and responses pass through the extensions in the order that they are listed, from top to bottom (as described [here](https://portswigger.net/burp/documentation/desktop/extensions/managing-extensions)).

 ## Feedback

 We gladly appreciate all feedback, bug reports and feature requests.